 Note that inserting a point that is outside the convex hull of the existing triangulation can be performed similarly but uses different predicates.
-We are not studying the failures that can be found here.
+We are not studying the failures that can be found in such cases.
 So in the sequel, we assume that u lies inside the convex hull of the previous points.
-We also do not consider the bootstrapping phase of the incremental algorithm where the convex hull of the points currently inserted does not yet have the full dimension, which requires additional predicates.
+Furthermore, we do not consider the first phase of the incremental construction algorithm where an initial full-dimensional triangulation is constructed, because this phase requires additional predicates.